Lokicoule/facthub/docs/howto/monorepo/README.md

   - easy to add lib
 - cons
   - one package.json
-  - hard to configure for our needs
+  - can be hard to configure for our needs
 - Conclusion : easy to use but services are not purely isolated

 ## NX